-There is a 9 to 18 percent conditional probability that natural Potomac flow will drop below 600 to 700 million gallons per day (MGD) at Little Falls through December 31 of this year; at these flow levels, water supply releases from Jennings Randolph and Little Seneca reservoirs may occur.
+There is an 8 to 15 percent conditional probability that natural Potomac flow will drop below 600 to 700 million gallons per day (MGD) at Little Falls through December 31 of this year; at these flow levels, water supply releases from Jennings Randolph and Little Seneca reservoirs may occur.
 Releases occur when predicted flow is less than demand plus a required environmental flow-by.
 Drinking water demand ranges from 400 to 700 MGD during the summer months and the minimum flow-by at Little Falls is 100 MGD.
 Note that natural flow is defined as observed flow at the Little Falls gage plus total Washington metropolitan Potomac withdrawals, with an adjustment made to remove the effect of North Branch reservoir releases on stream flow.

 The conditional probability is estimated by analyzing the historical stream flow records and considering recent stream flow values, precipitation totals for the prior 12 months, current groundwater levels, and the current Palmer Drought Index.
 Past years in which watershed conditions most closely resemble current conditions are weighted more heavily in the determination of conditional probability.
 The historical, or unconditional, probability is based on an analysis of the historical record without weighing for current conditions.
-The 9 to 18 percent conditional probability compares to the 8 to 15 percent historical probability and is considered the more reliable indicator.